divarvel/PAPPL-OOo4Kids-Documents/CdC.rst

 When enabling the annotation feature, the user is in the "cursor" mode, and then can switch to the "pencil" mode or the "eraser" mode.
 When in "pencil" or "eraser" mode, it is tedious to go back to the cursor mode.
-A first task would be to allow the user to go back to the "cursor" mode
+A first task would be to allow the user to go back to the "cursor" mode.

+The main part of the code is located in *slideshow/source/engine/slide/slideshowimpl.cxx*

 Eraser
 --------------------------------------------------------------------------------
 When in the eraser mode, the tool only masks parts of the previously drawn shapes.
 It does not actually delete the erased parts.
 Additionally, nothing is saved.
 As for now, it only works in a graphical fashion.

+Éric has to send us a patch concerning memorization of components erased by the eraser.
+It may be an introduction to a future du/undo function.